Jackson Aggravated DUI Lawyer

 The penalties rise sharply for a second or third drunk driving offense or for aggravating factors in a DUI arrest.
 The rules and penalties are also different for underage drivers and commercial drivers accused of DUI.

 With the possibility of jail, steep fines, loss of license and other severe consequences, you need to talk to a DUI lawyer right away.
-Jackson criminal defense lawyer Brent Brumley draws on 19 years of experience and special DUI defense credentials to protect your rights and your freedoms.
+Jackson criminal defense lawyer Brent M. Brumley draws on 30 years of experience and special DUI defense credentials to protect your rights and your freedoms.

 Second Offense DUI · Aggravated DUI · Underage DUI

-The Jackson law firm of Brent M. Brumley Attorney at Law represents citizens of the Tri-County area and Central Mississippi accused of driving under the influence.
+The Jackson law firm of Brent M. Brumley Attorney at Law represents citizens of the State of Mississippi area and Central Mississippi accused of driving under the influence.
 Many of our clients have complicating factors that require knowledgeable and aggressive representation:

 - Repeat DUI — A second offense within five years may carry mandatory jail time, two-year license suspension, impoundment of your vehicle and other severe penalties.
 A third offense in five years is a felony crime with the possibility of state prison, high fines and five-year suspension.